 The far-reaching implications of the COVID-19 crisis include a devastating increase in alcohol and drug abuse, depression, and suicide.
 Many people are experiencing lost employment and face uncertainty over their futures.
 Addressing the lack of mental health resources and substance abuse treatments in our communities is more important than ever.

 As a member of the Lakewood City Council and Deputy Mayor of Lakewood, I helped Lakewood come out of the 2008 economic downturn stronger than ever.
-As a member of the Pierce County Council, I will continue to fight for revitalization in our communities as a key component of overall health.
+As your city council member, I will continue to fight for revitalization in our communities as a key component of overall health.

-I am prepared to serve Pierce County by leading the way on practical solutions to solve key challenges facing our communities, including the lack of mental health services.
+I will continue to serve Lakewood leading the way on practical solutions to solve key challenges facing our communities, including the lack of mental health services.
 My record proves my commitment – and my ability – to produce the results we need.
-You can count on me to advocate for proper mental health funding.